 A note for Apple Silicon macOS devices

 Pull requests include work-in-progress code and features that have not been finalized and reviewed yet.
-You may help test these updates by finding a pull request you are interested in (find the full list here) and using the respective download link in the top comment.
+You may help test these updates by finding a pull request you are interested in (find the full list here), finding the latest successful build on the Actions page (make sure you are logged in), and using the respective download link for your operating system.
 If you provide comments on these, focus on the specific part of the application that the pull request is about.

 How to provide feedback